UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 21.08-25.08

+**NFT Staking HUB**

+* Ultron developers continue to work on the logic of transferability, endpoint updates and preparation of API updates;

+* Conversion of locks to a new smart contract in the mainnet - in progress;

+* Code refactoring update - in progress;

+* Optimization of the NFT staking contract V2 - in progress.
+Developers are working on solving security issues;

+* Spec for transferability update - in progress;

+* Blockers optimization completed.
+Ultron team switched to listening to events from the blockchain;

+* Tests for the payout functionality for a staking contract added.
+All changes uploaded to the mainnet and testnet;

+**Tokenomic**

+* Creation of the script for deploying wallet update in Ultron network and integrating the ledger and testing - in progress;

+**Blockscout**
+* Nodes deployment - team is currently working on finding and fixing minor issues;

+**UltronSwap**
+* UltronSwap redesign - all pages have been deployed to the stage, and work on the bridge update is in progress;

+* Minor front-end issues fixed and improvements implemented;

 ## Ultron Foundation updates from 14.08 - 18.08.2023

 **NFT Staking HUB**